hsu607/PROBONO/README.md

 Our research focused on analyzing fine dust levels in a smart city and identifying vulnerable populations that may be more affected by the adverse health effects of fine dust.
 We developed a new risk index based on the GAM model and used it to recommend activities that could reduce exposure to fine dust for the vulnerable class.

 ## Paper
 Our research findings were presented in a paper titled "A Smart city study trough development of new risk index based on GAM model and activity recommendation system for the vulnerable class of fine dust."
-The paper was published in the Proceedings of the Korea Information Processing Society Conference (2022), and the paper can be accessed through the following link: https://doi.org/10.3745/PKIPS.Y2022M11A.1009
+The paper was published in the Proceedings of the Korea Information Processing Society Conference (2022), and you can find the paper in this repository.
+Also, the paper can be accessed through the following link: https://doi.org/10.3745/PKIPS.Y2022M11A.1009

 ## Award
 Top Prize, 2022 ACK 2022 ICT Mentoring, KIPS, Korea (Dec.
 2022)